Marcus Peacock: The Pew Charitable Trusts

-Jeb Bush 2016 Campaign
+Jeb Bush 2016 campaign

-During Governor Bush's presidential campaign, Peacock served as Bush's Deputy Director for Policy and assisted in directing a group of policy experts.
+During Governor Bush's presidential campaign, Peacock served as Bush's deputy director for policy and assisted in directing a group of policy experts.
 Peacock's work included production of policy ideas and documents for the candidate, management of external working groups, and coordination with Political and Communications departments.

-Minority Staff Director
+Minority staff director

-Peacock served as the Minority Staff Director for the United States Senate, Committee on the Budget from January 2011 to June 2013.
-His duties included directing staff during Committee markup and floor consideration of the fiscal year 2014 Budget Resolution including the processing of 573 floor amendments—more than double the previous high—and 106 separate votes.
-Further, over several months in 2012, Peacock assisted minority Senators in successfully defending seven consecutive attempts by the majority to waive Budget Act points of order on the Senate floor – the longest such streak since 1974.
+Peacock served as the minority staff director for the United States Senate, Committee on the Budget from January 2011 to June 2013.
+His duties included directing staff during committee markup and floor consideration of the fiscal year 2014 budget resolution including the processing of 573 floor amendments—more than double the previous high—and 106 separate votes.
+Further, over several months in 2012, Peacock assisted minority senators in successfully defending seven consecutive attempts by the majority to waive Budget Act points of order on the Senate floor—the longest such streak since 1974.

 Distinguished Research Professor

-From March 2013 to June 2016 Peacock served as a visiting scholar for The George Washington University Regulatory Studies Center.
+From March 2013 to June 2016 Peacock served as a visiting scholar for the George Washington University Regulatory Studies Center.
 In July 2016 he received the designation of Distinguished Research Professor.
 As part of his role at the Regulatory Studies Center he writes articles and public comments on regulatory policy and relevant political events.

 Business Roundtable

-Marcus Peacock is the current Chief Operating Officer at Business Roundtable.
+Marcus Peacock is the current chief operating officer at Business Roundtable.
 Donald Trump waived Peacock's five-year lobbying ban on administration officials before Peacock joined Business Roundtable.